mrnorman/miniWeather/README.md

   2. W-momentum (`ID_WMOM`): The momentum per unit area of the fluid in the z-direction calculated as <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\rho&space;w" title="\large \rho w" />, where w is the z-direction wind velocity.
 The units are <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\text{kg}\&space;\text{m}^{-1}\&space;\text{s}^{-1}" title="\large \text{kg}\ \text{m}^{-1}\ \text{s}^{-1}" />.
 Note that to get true momentum, you must integrate over the cell.
   4. Potential Temperature (`ID_RHOT`): The product of density and potential temperature, <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\rho&space;\theta" title="\large \rho \theta" />, where <img src="https://latex.codecogs.com/svg.latex?\theta=T\left(P_{0}/P\right)^{R_{d}/c_{p}}" /> , <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;P_{0}=10^{5}\,\text{Pa}" title="\large P_{0}=10^{5}\,\text{Pa}" />, T is the true temperature, and <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;R_d" title="\large R_d" /> and<img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;c_p" title="\large c_p" /> are the dry air constant and specific heat at constant pressure for dry air, respectively.
 The units of this quantity are <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\text{K}\,\text{kg}\,\text{m}^{-2}" title="\large \text{K}\,\text{kg}\,\text{m}^{-2}" />.
 * `state_tmp`: This is a temporary copy of the fluid state used in the Runge-Kutta integration to keep from overwriting the state at the beginning of the time step, and it has the same units and meaning.
 * `flux`: This is fluid state at cell boundaries in the x- and z-directions, and the units and meanings are the same as for `state` and `state_tmp`.
 In the x-direction update, the values of `flux` at indices `i` and `i+1` represents the fluid state at the left- and right-hand boundaries of cell `i`.
-The indexing is analagous in the z-direction.
+The indexing is analogous in the z-direction.
 The fluxes are used to exchange fluid properties with neighboring cells.
 * `tend`: This is the time tendency of the fluid state <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\partial\mathbf{q}/\partial&space;t" title="\large \partial\mathbf{q}/\partial t" />, where <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\mathbf{q}" title="\large \mathbf{q}" /> is the the state vector, and as the name suggests, it has the same meaning and units as state, except per unit time (appending <img src="https://latex.codecogs.com/svg.latex?\inline&space;\dpi{300}&space;\large&space;\text{s}^{-1}" title="\large \text{s}^{-1}" /> to the units).
 In the Finite-Volume method, the time tendency of a cell is equivalent to the divergence of the flux across a cell.

-### Overal Model Flow
+### Overall Model Flow

 This code follows a traditional Finite-Volume control flow.